Vauxhall Bridge, and two of the allegorical statues.

 Detail's of Alfred Drury's statues of the Fine Arts and Education, downstream.

-The downstream side sculptures are by Alfred Drury, a personal favorite of mine.
+The Vauxhall Bridge statues on the downstream side are by the sculptor Alfred Drury, a personal favorite of mine.
 His subjects are Education, Fine Art, Science, and Local Government.

 Drury's statue of Education.

 The statue of Education has a mother with two children; a boy standing in front of her, sheltered under her cloak, holding a book, and a naked infant on her shoulder.
 Thus we have a sense of protection and nurturing as part of education in its widest sense.